kangjay88/receiptprocessor/README.md

 3. To run, type `docker run -d -p 5000:5000 fetchreceipts` to start our container and test API endpoints **This will be running against your local host! http://127.0.0.1:5000**
 4. `docker ps` checks if any containers are currently running, `docker stop <container-name>` is how to stop running the container
-5. Create your own virtual env: `python -m venv venv` This is in Windows syntax
-6. Activate your virtual env: `venv\Scripts\activate` <br/>
-  a.
-Steps 4 and 5 are useful for managing Python projects if your system contains multiple Python projects, which could have different library versions <br/>
-  b.
-This creates an environment independent from previously installed libraries and your operating system.

 **Dependencies: IF DOCKER IS NOT AVAILABLE: Use this code to install necessary dependencies!**
 `pip install <dependency>`